 - You see pooling water or condensation on or inside your vents

 - You smell mildew or mold inside your house

 - You or your family members are developed any of these health-related issues: respiratory issues (related to your nose, mouth, sinuses and throat), coughing, sneezing, congestion, irritated eyes, skin rashes, headaches, nausea, dizziness or fatigue

-If you think you may have mold growing in your HVAC system or you would like an inspection done, call Stiles Heating & Cooling immediately to schedule an appointment with one of our HVAC technicians.
+If you think you may have mold growing in your HVAC system or you would like an inspection done, call Stiles Heating, Cooling, & Plumbing immediately to schedule an appointment with one of our HVAC technicians.
 If mold is found, we can’t stress enough the importance of having a professional remove it properly.
 We can remove it safely and can also clean your air ducts if needed.
 The United States Environmental Protection Agency (EPA) also offers these tips for mold cleanup in your home.

 Follow these eight tips to prevent mold from occurring or returning to your HVAC system: